 The renewed Aalto Financial Executive Program is designed for financial executives who wish to strengthen their role as a strategic and influential business partner and gain new perspectives on the latest developments in digitalizing the business environment and finance functions.
 The program will help you to increase your skills in leading business performance and enhance your competencies to influence the future of your company’s business success.

 The program's focus is on developing key financial competencies in leading the company financially.
 While at the same time increasingly taking the future perspective and applying new technologies in business development.

-By joining the program you will have an opportunity to strengthen your role as a financial leader and gain a strong toolkit for creating more value for your company.
-Participants who have completed the program may transfer up to 13.5 European credits (EC) from the program to the Aalto Executive MBA or Aalto MBA Program.
+The program provides you with the opportunity to strengthen your role as a financial leader and gain a strong toolkit for creating more value for your company.

-The Aalto Financial Executive program is for CFOs, controllers, and other financial executives who want to expand their strategic view of leading a financial function and grow their business financially.
+The Aalto Financial Executive program is for CFOs, controllers, and other financial executives who want to expand their competencies in leading a financial function and grow their business financially.

-The Aalto Financial Executive consists of three training modules with a total of nine training days.
+The Aalto Financial Executive consists of two training modules with a total of six training days.

 Intensive face-to-face sessions with instructor and peers